Last updated: April 30, 2026

 What karmic synastry actually measures

-Karmic synastry compares two birth charts to surface the patterns each person carries into the relationship from before it began.
+Karmic synastry compares two birth charts to surface the patterns each person may already carry before the relationship begins.
 In practice, that means flagging South Node contacts (recognition), Saturn contacts (responsibility), Chiron contacts (wound triggers), and 12th or 8th house overlays (hidden material).
 The calculator scores each contact and shows the evidence behind every flag.

 The word “karmic” is the most over-loaded term in relationship astrology.
 Half the internet uses it to mean “you were married in a past life.”
 The other half uses it to mean “this person is teaching you a lesson you didn’t sign up for.”
 Both readings make the chart smaller than it is.

-What we mean by karmic, on this page, is narrower and more useful: the pattern is older than the relationship.
+What we mean by karmic, on this page, is narrower and more useful: the pattern is already present before the relationship.
 Every person walks into a partnership carrying material they were already carrying, written into their natal chart before they ever met the other person.
-When two charts share contacts that activate that older material on both sides, you get a relationship that feels weighted.
-Not because it’s destined.
+When two charts share contacts that emphasize that older material on both sides, you get a relationship that feels weighted.
+Not because it is destined.
 Because the patterns it presses on are not new.

 That distinction matters because it changes what you do with the information.
 If “karmic” means “fated,” you wait it out.
 If “karmic” means “this is the pattern you both carry, here’s the evidence,” you can read it, name it, and decide what’s yours to work with.
 We built the second tool.